03stevensmi/Google-Translate-Previous-Extension-2.0.13-/README.md

 A short and simple tutorial:

+  NOTE: PLEASE DO NOT DOWNLOAD "translate_2.0.13.zip" (thats there for archival as its the original extention that auto updates)

 - Remove the translate plugin from chrome

 - Download the NEW .zip file Called:
   "Google Translate Chrome 2.0.13 (NO AUTO UPDATE).zip" from the releases page here: https://github.com/03stevensmi/Google-Translate-Previous-Extension-2.0.13-/releases/
-- DO NOT DOWNLOAD "translate_2.0.13.zip" (thats there for archival as its the original extention that auto updates)

 - Extract the zip file